codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 ### Monitor services for selected application
-The Services tab for  shows the K8s services for each deployment of the application.
+The Services tab shows the K8s services for each deployment of the application.
 Each service shows the number of replicas, the endpoint IP, the labels that reference the application, and the health status.

 For more information, see the official documentation on [Services](https://kubernetes.io/docs/concepts/services-networking/service/){:target="\_blank"}.